Marionette: Horizontal

-Vertical control
+Vertical

 This type of control is an upright bar that has various smaller bars inserted at right angles from which the head, shoulder, back etc. strings etc. are attached to.
 This control usually has a detachable leg bar that controls walking when held in the opposite hand.
 The arms are controlled by wires which are inserted into a hole in the shaft bent at approximately 45 degrees to the shaft and hang loosely with a loop at the end to attach the hand strings, these are then moved by the fingers holding the main shaft.
 A tilt of the main upright controls the head and body with a fine nuance, This type of control is usually called the British control.

-Another variation of the vertical control is found in Europe usually a rigid wire rod extends from the centre of the head upwards and is fixed rigidly to the control, The leg bar is inserted through the main upright but pivots on a pin to allow movement of the legs.
+Another variation of the vertical control is found in Europe usually a rigid wire rod extends from the centre of the head upward and is fixed rigidly to the control, The leg bar is inserted through the main upright but pivots on a pin to allow movement of the legs.

-Airplane control

-Has a detachable leg bar and 2 strings attached to the head.